lowRISC/ibex-demo-system-labs/lab1.md

 cd ..
 ```

-In a separate terminal window, we can connect GDB to it now:
+In a separate terminal window, you can connect GDB to the OpenOCD server:
 ```bash
 riscv32-unknown-elf-gdb ./sw/build/demo/demo
 ```